SmokyTrombone/smokytrombone.github.io/_projects/LPGF/index.md

 ---
 layout: post
-title: Correlation Between Stability and Rheological Characteristics of Pigment Pastes
+title: Storage, Stability and Rheological Profiles of Pigment Pastes - Correlation and Prediction Method
 description:  In partnership with Coloris, my team was tasked with determining the correlation between the stability and the rheological rharacteristics of pigment pastes.
-To do so, 6 formulation were tested at different times and stored in different conditions (cold, ambiant and hot temperatures).
+To do so, predertermined set of characterisations were performed
 skills:
   - Structural analysis
   - Aerodynamic design